Azure/AI-in-a-Box/edge-ai/customvision-edge-in-a-box/readme.md

 ### The above architecture is explained step-by-step below:
 1. You create all your necessary Azure Resources
-    * (IoT Hub, Azure ML Workspace, Container Registry, Azure Cognitive Services for Vision (if applicable), Storage, Edge VM (for testing), and register your IoT Edge Devices)
+    * (IoT Hub, Container Registry, Azure Custom Vision, Storage, Edge VM (for testing), and register your IoT Edge Devices)
-1. Within Azure ML Studio you start creating/working your model:
+1. Within Azure Custom Vision you start creating/working your model:
-    1. Connect to Azure Machine Learning Workspace
+    1. Connect to Azure Custom Vision Studio
-    2. Grab your Training Data and create your JSONL and MLTable(s)
+    2. Create and export AI model
+        * Train Custom Vision model to detect graffiti on trains.
+        * Export Custom Vision model as docker file
+        * Add exported model to Visual Studio Code project
     3. Create your Compute so you can train your data
     4. Configure and run the AutoML training job
     5. Convert model to appropriate format: ONNX, OpenVino